 - Click on Windows plus X.

-- Navigate Sound, Video, and Game Controllers option.
+- Navigate the Sound, Video, and Game Controllers options.

 - Click on the update driver option.

 - Now, you will an option called Browse computer for driver tool or software.